carlos-lopez98/portfolio/README.md

 > 🧠 "A more personal take on what I'm learning, building, and living."

-The portfolio goes beyond a basic project grid — it blends professional work with personal progress in areas like reading, fitness, and coding challenges.
+The portfolio goes beyond a basic project grid, it blends professional work with personal progress in areas like reading and coding challenges.

 ---